 What Pain Medications Should I AVOID One Month After Gastric Sleeve?

 Your body needs at least one month of healing, so you’ll be expected to avoid NSAID pain relievers up until that time.
 Once you make it to one month after gastric sleeve surgery, you are allowed to use NSAID pain relievers again as well if you still notice any pain or discomfort.

 However, it is important that you:

 - Use as Directed – You are expected to drink a full glass of water any time you take this type of medication, and this is especially important after bariatric surgery as dehydration is a serious risk.

 - Avoid When Possible – Talk to your doctor before you use NSAID pain relievers with any regularity, and use alternatives, such as Tylenol, whenever possible.
-NSAID pain relievers are safe, but those that experienced bariatric surgery still want to be extra careful.
+NSAID pain relievers are safe, but those who experienced bariatric surgery still want to be extra careful.

-List of Prescribed NSAID’s You Should AVOID
+List of Prescribed NSAIDs You Should AVOID

 When Will Pain Subside After Gastric Sleeve Surgery?

 Many patients do not experience much post-op pain or discomfort.
-The majority of any pain that is experienced usually subsides within 2 weeks You may experience some mild discomfort.
-If you are experiencing pain severe enough to require a strong medicine, you should speak with your doctor to ensure that there are no gastric sleeve complications.
+The majority of any pain that is experienced usually subsides within 2 weeks.
+You may experience some mild discomfort.
+If you are experiencing pain severe enough to require strong medicine, you should speak with your doctor to ensure that there are no gastric sleeve complications.

 Listen to Your Bariatric Surgeon, Primary Care Physician, and Pharmacist